 Then, you need to fill out the details of the HP ALM/QC instance, including its host name/IP, port, domain, project and authentication credentials.

 When you click Next, the connection is validated.
 If the connection fails, an error message is shown and you won't be able to proceed with the importation process.

-Upon successful connection, you can optionally define a label to assign to the Test issues that will be created.
+We recommend using a unique label with numbers to assign the Test issues that will be created.
 This may be quite useful if you need a quick way to identify the newly created issues.
-The label syntax is restricted in the same way as the label fields in Jira.
-We recommend using a unique label with numbers.
+The label syntax is restricted in the same way as label fields in Jira.

 Then, you need to choose the project in which you want the Test issues to be created.